 |2||tablespoons||taco seasoning (or other preferred seasoning) to be added later|

 - Make the Ground Burger: Preheat oven to 300°F. Place bulgur wheat in a saucepan.
 Process the remaining ingredients (water, walnuts, onion, garlic, McKay’s Seasoning, salt) in a high-speed blender until smooth, then pour over the bulgur wheat.
 Cook over low heat for about 5 minutes, stirring frequently, while simmering.
 Turn off the heat and let it stand for about 20 minutes.

 - Spread evenly on a baking sheet covered with parchment paper and bake for about 1 hour, or until the burger is mostly dry.
-After 30 minutes, stir.
-When done cooking, remove from oven and crumble it with your fingers.
+When done cooking, remove from oven and let it sit for about 30 minutes, then crumble it with your fingers.

 - Since this recipe makes a large amount, place the desired portion in a skillet, then add water and seasoning for flavor.
 Freeze the remaining bulgur in sandwich bags.
 When ready to use, heat the bulgur meat in a skillet, adding water and desired seasoning.

 Prep Time: 1 ½ hours Serving Size: 6 cups